 Some questions that I find interesting.
 I've omitted some that are related to Stripe.
-(Pointers to interesting readings on these topics are always welcome.)
+(Pointers to interesting readings on these topics are always welcome, as are pointers to responses.)

 Why are certain things getting so much more expensive?